-Analysis of how the experience and selected artifact connect to one or more NBPT standards.
+Analysis of how the experience and selected artifact connect to one or more NBPTS Core Propositions.

-Reflection on how the experience is important to the graduate student's goals and growth as a professional leader, scholar, and/or servant educator of the profession, and the impact the experience will have on the learning environment, and/or learning of, P-12 students.
+Reflection on how the experience is important to the Graduate Student's goals and growth as a professional leader, scholar, and/or servant educator of the profession, and the impact the experience will have on the learning environment and/or learning of P-12 students.

-Each field experience and selected artifact best represents one's competency within each of the five core propositions of the National Boards for Professional Teaching Standards.
+Each field experience and selected artifact best represents one's competency within each of the five Core Propositions of the National Boards for Professional Teaching Standards.
 The framework supports the characterization of an accomplished career educator as reflected in the related belief statements for each of the core propositions throughout the program.